Orthogonal dissection into few rectangles: Introduction

-Polyominoes such as the Greek cross always have an orthogonal dissection into one rectangle: just subdivide into some number $n$ of squares and rearrange into a $1\times n$ rectangle.
-However, we consider polygons with irrational coordinates, for which an orthogonal dissection into a single rectangle may not exist.
+Polyominoes (edge-to-edge unions of unit squares), such as the Greek cross of the figure, always have an orthogonal dissection into one rectangle.
+Simply subdivide a given polyomino into its constituent squares, let $n$ be the number of squares obtained in this way, and rearrange and join them into a $1\times n$ rectangle.
+To make the problem less trivial, we consider in this work polygons with irrational coordinates.
+As we will see, for these polygons, an orthogonal dissection into a single rectangle may not exist.
 To address the computational issues that this entails, we assume that all coordinates are presented as rational linear combinations of a \emph{rational basis}, a set of real numbers for which no nontrivial rational linear combination sums to zero.
-Our main result is an algorithm that in polynomial time computes the minimum number of rectangles into which a given orthogonal polygon can be dissected, and constructs a family of rectangles of that minimum size into which it may be dissected.
-As we show, this has strong implications for the possibility of dissecting a polygon into a prototile that can tile the plane: such a dissection exists if and only if the minimum number of rectangles is one or two.

-The main technical tool that we use for this task is a form of the \emph{Dehn invariant}.
+A key technical tool that we use for analyzing dissections, following previous work along the same lines, is the \emph{Dehn invariant}.
 The Dehn invariant is a value living in an infinite-dimensional tensor space, usually used for three-dimensional polyhedral dissection problems.
-One polyhedron can be dissected into another if and only if they have the same areas and Dehn invariants, and a polyhedron can be dissected to tile space if and only if its Dehn invariant is zero~\cite{Deh-MA-01,Dup-NTM-01,Jes-MS-68,Syd-CMH-65}.
+One polyhedron can be dissected into another if and only if they have the same volumes and Dehn invariants, and a polyhedron can be dissected to tile space if and only if its Dehn invariant is zero~\cite{Deh-MA-01,Dup-NTM-01,Jes-MS-68,Syd-CMH-65}.
 Another version of the Dehn invariant has also been used for orthogonal dissection of rectangles to rectangles, in order to prove that such a dissection exists if and only if the two rectangles have equal areas and rationally related sides~\cite{Ben-AMM-07,Deh-MA-03,Spa-AMM-04,Sti-98}.
 For instance, because the Greek cross of \cref{fig:greek-cross} (scaled to form a pentomino, with side length one) has an orthogonal dissection into a rectangle with dimensions $2\times 2\,\tfrac12$, it cannot also be orthogonally dissected into a $\sqrt 5\times \sqrt 5$ square.
 (Instead, it can be dissected into a square using only two straight but not axis-parallel cuts~\cite{Fre-97}.)